sinatra/sinatra/sinatra-contrib/README.md

 * `sinatra/content_for`: Adds Rails-style `content_for` helpers to Haml, Erb,
   Erubis and Slim.

-* `sinatra/csrf`: Protects your Sinatra application from CSRF attacks.

 * `sinatra/engine_tracking`: Adds methods like `haml?` that allow helper methods to check whether they are called from within a template.